THOMAS M. SLEEPER

 An active guest conductor in the US and abroad, he has appeared with numerous orchestras including the Central Philharmonic of China, San Juan (Argentina) Symphony Orchestra, Ruse State Philharmonic and the China-Wuhan Symphony, which appointed him Artistic Advisor in 1993.

-A strong advocate of new music, Sleeper has conducted the premieres of numerous works by American composers, including Henry Brant, Carlos Surinach, Robert Xavier Rodriguez and Thomas Ludwig.
-He has recorded on the Albany, Centaur, Cane, Irida and Vienna Modern Master labels, with excellent reviews in Fanfare and The American Record Guide.
+A strong advocate of new music, Sleeper has conducted the premieres of numerous works by American composers, including Henry Brant, Carlos Surinach, Roberto Sierra, Robert Xavier Rodriguez and Thomas Ludwig.
+He has recorded on the Albany, Centaur, Naxos, Cane, Irida and Vienna Modern Master labels, with excellent reviews in Gramophone, Fanfare and The American Record Guide.

 Sleeper’s compositions have been performed throughout the USA, and in Europe, Asia and South America.
-Recent performances of his work include the Concerto for Horn and Orchestra, with Stefan Jezierski, of the Berlin Philharmonic; String Quartet No. 2, by the Bergonzi String Quartet; Adagio, for orchestra by the Shanghai Broadcasting Symphony and Sleeper’s orchestration of Brahms’ Clarinet Sonata Opus 120, No, 2, by the Ruse State Philharmonic in Bulgaria.
+Recent performances of his work include the Concerto for Alto Saxophone by Dale Underwood and Zoe Zeniodi ; XENIA by John Duykers and Zoe Zeniodi and String Quartet No. 3, by the Delray String Quartet Sleeper's music for the documentary Film ONE WATER was recored by the Russian National Orchestra and has appeard throught the world both in theaters and on television.

-Sleeper currently resides in Miami, Florida, where he is Director of Orchestral Activities and Conductor of the University of Miami Symphony Orchestra and Opera Theater and Music Director of the Florida Youth Orchestra.
+Sleeper is a member of the Cherokee Tribe (Blind Savannah Clan) and currently resides in Miami, Florida, where he is Professor Emeritus at the University of Miami and Music Director of the Florida Youth Orchestra.